Best First Handgun of 2024: [Beginners Guide]

 The Most Important Features of a First Handgun

 When you start shopping for a new handgun, you will start reading reviews.
-Every gun gets some form of review, and while you read these reviews and try to determine if it has the following features.
+Every gun gets some form of review, and as you go through these reviews, you’ll want to determine if it has the following features.

 Easy to Use – How easy is the gun to shoot?
 Does it have odd sights?
 Or perhaps it requires a specific type of ammo to function consistently?
 Is the gun difficult to take apart and clean?
 These are all questions you need to ask about the gun you are shopping for.
 There are specialist firearms designed for a particular purpose for a niche user.